Java Interview Questions for Freshers, 3, 5, and 10 Years Experience

 • JIT is a part of JVM.
 When the JIT compiler is enabled, the JVM analyzes the method calls in the .class files and compiles them to get more efficient and native machine code at run time.
 It also ensures that the prioritized method calls are optimized.

-• The JVM then executes the optimized code directly instead of interpreting the code again.
-This increases the performance and speed of the execution.
+• The JVM then executes the optimized code directly instead of interpreting it again, which increases the performance and speed of the execution.

 1. What gives Java its 'write once and run anywhere' nature?